crtr0/flask-restful-todo/README.md

 Will return an empty array: []

-`curl -X POST http://localhost:5000/todos -d "task=do dishes"`
+`curl -X POST http://localhost:5000/todos -d "todo=do dishes"`

 Will return a new task object that looks like: